Curtsy Lunges: Benefits, Muscles Worked, & How to Do

 This improvement in balance and stability translates to better performance in other exercises and daily activities, reducing the risk of falls and injuries.

 Curtsy lunges mimic the natural, multi-directional movements that occur in sports and daily life.
-This makes them highly functional, improving your ability to move efficiently in various directions.

 By incorporating curtsy lunges into your routine, you’re training your body to be more adaptable and resilient to different movement patterns.